KeSuave/KaPlanck/README.md

 # KaPlanck

-A KaPlay plugin that integrates Planck, while keeping the simple/fun API of KaPlay.
+A KAPLAY plugin that integrates Planck, while keeping the simple/fun API of KAPLAY.

 [Read the docs to learn more](https://kesuave.github.io/KaPlanck)